-Diana Shipping Inc. - A Seaworthy Vessel For The Coronavirus Pandemic
+Diana Shipping Inc.: A Seaworthy Vessel For The Coronavirus Pandemic

 Current circumstances offer an opportunity for fundamentals driven investors who are willing to stick it out with these drybulk shippers for the long haul.
 A careful screening of potential candidates for investment is in order.

-Diana Shipping Inc. (NYSE:DSX) is one such company that warrants a closer look.
+Diana Shipping Inc. (DSX) is one such company that warrants a closer look.

 A Fleet of 41 Dry Bulkers

-DSX has a fleet of 41 dry bulk vessels, consisting of 4 Newcastlemax, 13 Capesize, 5 Post-Panamax, 5 Kamsarmax and 14 Panamax.
+DSX has a fleet of 41 dry bulk vessels, consisting of 4 Newcastlemax, 13 Capesize, 5 Post-Panamax, 5 Kamsarmax, and 14 Panamax.
 The combined carrying capacity of this fleet is approximately 5.1 million dwt.
 Its weighted average age is 9.58 years.

 The company's vessels are employed primarily on medium to long-term time charters.
 Most of its vessels are chartered through 2020, at modest but sufficiently accretive charter rates.